 If your vehicle is registered in another state and is compliant with the emissions program law in that state.

 What kind of test is done during an emissions test?

-The emissions test is comprised of an On-Board Diagnostic test.
+The emissions test consists of an On-Board Diagnostic test.
 This test checks a computer data log that is stored in your car which identifies if there are any issues with your engine causing a greater amount of emissions to be produced than is legal.